What Is a Conventional Loan? How do they work. Step By Step you Know

 2. Non-conforming loans

 Non-conforming loans are less standardized.
 Eligibility, pricing, and features can vary widely by lender.
-If conventional loans exceed FHFA loan limits or uses underwriting standards that are different from those set by Fannie Mae and Freddie Mac, it’s called a nonconforming loan.
+If conventional loans exceed FHFA loan limits or use underwriting standards that are different from those set by Fannie Mae and Freddie Mac, it’s called a nonconforming loan.

 3. Jumbo loan

-4. Fixed rate conventional loans
+4. Fixed-rate conventional loans

 Whether they are conforming or nonconforming, all mortgages require you to pay interest.
-With a fixed rate conventional loan, the interest rate stays the same for as long as you have the mortgage.
-Many buyers choose a 30-year fixed rate conventional loan because it usually results in an affordable monthly payment, but shorter terms are also available.
+With a fixed-rate conventional loan, the interest rate stays the same for as long as you have the mortgage.
+Many buyers choose a 30-year fixed-rate conventional loan because it usually results in an affordable monthly payment, but shorter terms are also available.

 5. Adjustable-rate conventional loans